Negal75/NFS-HP-TweakTool/README.md

 3. Click the "Save Configuration" button.
 4. The `config.NFS11Save` file in your Need for Speed: Hot Pursuit directory will be updated.  **Important: Back up your original `config.NFS11Save` file before making changes!**

-C:\Users\Admin\Documents\Criterion Games\Need for Speed(TM) Hot Pursuit\config.NFS11Save

-**Note:**  This path is hardcoded in the application.
-Consider adding a setting to allow users to specify the config file path in a future version.

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.